Photo of Students with Pickaxe C sign

 designed, marketed and/or advertised to meet educational requirements: (1) for a specific license or certification; and (2) is required for employment in an occupation.

-Professional Licensure Disclosure: a requirement by the U.S. Department of Education for all colleges and university to communicate publicly and directly to prospective and current students about:
+Professional Licensure Disclosure: a requirement by the U.S. Department of Education for all colleges and universities to communicate publicly and directly to prospective and current students about:

 Disclosures by Program: Cameron University offers several academic programs that lead to professional